Frequently Asked Questions

 1. What is the proposal process at WCSU?

-To initiate the proposal review/approval process, use the Intent to Apply form to obtain preliminary approval from your department chair, dean, the VP of Finance & Administration, and the Provost & VP of Academic Affairs.
-If your proposal involves the hiring of personnel or staff, you also will need the approval of the Interim Associate VP for Human Resources.
+To initiate the proposal review/approval process, use the Intent to Apply form to obtain preliminary approval from your department chair, dean, the Associate VP for Finance & Administration, and the Interim Provost & VP of Academic Affairs.
+If your proposal involves the hiring of personnel or staff, you also will need the approval of the Chief Human Resources Officer.
 The form is available online at: http://www.wcsu.edu/grants/Intent_to_Apply.pdf.
 Please complete and submit the Intent to Apply form at least 30 days prior to the proposal submission deadline.

 If your project involves research with human subjects or with vertebrate animals, you will need to get the approval of WCSU's Institutional Review Board (IRB) or the Institutional Animal Care and Use Committee (IACUC).
 The IRB form and instructions are available online at: http://www.wcsu.edu/irb/.
 The IACUC form is available online at: http://www.wcsu.edu/facultystaff/handbook/forms/IACUC%20Protocol08152006.pdf.